DWU CONSULTING — AI RESEARCH

 Financial Impact: American's bankruptcy led to elimination of unsecured debt (bondholders took 10-20% recovery), labor concessions (employee compensation was reduced relative to peers), and fleet restructuring.
 The subsequent merger with US Airways created a larger, more powerful carrier but also raised competitive concerns.

-Spirit Airlines, a ultra-low-cost carrier (ULCC) focused on leisure travel and known for bare-bones service and ancillary fees, filed for Chapter 11 bankruptcy on November 18, 2024.
-Spirit had been struggling with losses and high debt loads for years.
+Spirit Airlines, an ultra-low-cost carrier (ULCC) focused on leisure travel and known for bare-bones service and ancillary fees, filed for Chapter 11 bankruptcy on November 18, 2024.
+Spirit reported net losses of $390 million in 2022 and $475 million in 2023 (Spirit 10-K filings), accumulating over $3.3 billion in long-term debt by mid-2024.
 In 2023, a proposed merger with JetBlue was blocked by federal court on antitrust grounds.
 The loss of the merger option left Spirit without a viable path forward.

 Key Patterns in Airline Bankruptcies (1978-2026)